 AK: But he did flip-flop on whether one should wear masks.

 You call it flip-flopping, I call it business as usual.
 Such ‘flip-flops’ from true to false can be even understood as scientific progress.
-They ‘flip-flopped’ on thinking the earth is flat or the earth is at the center of the universe.
+They ‘flip-flopped’ on thinking the earth is flat or at the center of the universe.
 They assumed there was an ‘aether’ – and are currently revisiting that idea.
 Any well accepted theory can be upended.

 Concerning the masks, I think in the beginning it was a combination of things: There was the idea that the limited supply of masks should be saved for health care workers.
 They also thought it would be a bit much to ask the whole American population to wear masks.
 As you know, up to this day many Americans refuse to wear masks.
 They are just not used to it like the people in Asia are.
 So that’s a mix of pragmatic and cultural considerations.
 And scientifically, further research and further testing made clear: Masks are necessary.